schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Backlash

-A therapist settles a fancier begun at a useless gym.
+A therapist settles a fancier begun at an useless gym.

 ## Driver